hamrel-cxu/Invertible-Graph-Neural-Network-iGNN/README.md

-# Invertible Graph Residual Network iGNN
+# Invertible Graph Neural Network iGNN
 > Implementation and experiments based on the paper "Invertible Neural Network for Graph Prediction".

 > Please direct all implementation-related inquiries to Chen Xu @ cxu310@gatech.edu.